Alfresco/alfresco-ansible-deployment/docs/components-upgrade.md

 In order to apply a later hotfix, you need to first match the pre-requisites, then change the ACS version to point to the hotfix version in the appropriate file, and finally run the playbook again.

-In the example bellow we want to upgrade from the initial 7.0.1 installtion to 7.0.1.4 hotfix:
+In the example bellow we want to upgrade from the initial 7.0.1 installation to 7.0.1.4 hotfix:

-Edit `7.0.N-extra-vars.yml` and changes the the bellow snippet
+Edit `7.0.N-extra-vars.yml` and changes the the bellow snippet:

 ```
 ---